Mung beans soup is a traditional Uzbek dish.

 Mung beans are commonly used in various cuisines throughout Asia.
-This recipe is a traditional Uzbek dish that I learned from my friend Luisa and instantly became one of my family’s all time favorite soups.
-This soup has a very high protein content because it combines beef and beans protein.
+This recipe is a traditional Uzbek dish I learned from my friend Luisa and instantly became one of my family’s all-time favorite soups.
+This soup has a high protein content because it combines beef and beans.

 - Compared to other beans, mung beans are easier for us to digest.
-As a general rule the smaller the bean the easier it is to digest.
+Generally, the smaller the bean, the easier it is to digest.

 - I recommend soaking all beans overnight or longer to reduce phytates.
-Phytic acid, naturally present in all beans and grain, is a compound that “grabs” onto minerals in food making them unavailable for us.
-Soaking activates phytase – an enzyme that neutralizes phytic acid, makes the beans more digestible and their nutrients more bioavailable.
+Phytic acid, naturally present in all beans and grain, is a compound that “grabs” onto minerals in food, making them unavailable for us.
+Soaking activates phytase – an enzyme that neutralizes phytic acid, making the beans more digestible and their nutrients more bioavailable.

 1-2 Tbsp olive oil

 2 carrots, diced

 2 Tbs of dried basil or 1/2 cup fresh

 Freshly ground pepper and salt to taste